NyteshadeXT/PF2e-Core-Vault/4-Campaign/Age of Worms/Encounter at Blackwall Keep.md

 If the PCs charge the keep, they have to deal with all of the lizardfolk as a large group.
 Barring a few lucky fireballs or something similar, the PCs likely can't win—twelve [[Lizardfolk Warrior|Lizardfolk Warriors]] are an extreme difficulty encounter, a tough challenge for 5th-level PCs, fighting thirty such creatures would be certain death barring a freak combination of rolls in the PCs’ favor.
 If they want to defeat the lizardfolk, their best bet is to try to tackle them one group at a time, either in ambush-and-run raids or while the lizardfolk are attacking the keep and not able to reinforce each other (killing the leader may also break their morale and convince them to retreat).
 Alternately, the PCs may try to bypass the lizardfolk and get into the keep to help the soldiers.
 Either way, [[Allustan]] tells them they need to help the soldiers immediately while he uses his scroll of teleport to return to [[Diamond Lake]] and get reinforcements from the commander of the garrison there.
 It takes some time for [[Allustan]] to convince the garrison to send reinforcements, and even more time for them to organize and set out.
 They'll arrive at Blackwall, on foot, in `dice: 1d4+2` 1d4+2 days.

+Read to the players,
+> [!note]+ Read Aloud
+> Allustan frowns as he surveys the battlefield from your hillside vantage.
+The smoke rising from the tower, the broken and crudely repaired door, the bodies left to rot—it all tells a grim story.
+>
+> “I’d stay if I thought we could hold this line alone,” he says, voice low.
+“But this is no mere raid.
+The lizardfolk are dug in, coordinated... patient.
+If they strike again before reinforcements arrive, the keep may fall.”
+He glances at you, eyes sharp.
+“You can help them now.
+I can bring help in days.
+We each play the part we’re best suited to.”

 The PCs might argue that [[Allustan|Allustan's]] spells could provide a significant help in fighting the lizardfolk, and if they ask him to stay, he appears tormented.
 He clearly loathes leaving the task of defending the keep to the PCs, but at the same time, common sense urges him to use the scroll to get help as soon as he can.
 If the PCs seem especially set against his leaving, his torment quickly changes to disappointment.
 He points out that the PCs have already faced more dangerous challenges than lizardfolk, and observes that if they don't think they can handle the problem themselves, perhaps they should consider a new line of work.
 In the end, [[Allustan]] leaves the PCs to their own devices at Blackwall Keep.
 It’s up to them to determine if the wizard leaves them as a friend or as something less.
+If the PCs protest, Allustan’s expression tightens—torn between reason and regret.

+Read aloud to the players,
+> [!note]+ Read Aloud
+> “I didn’t ask you to chase the Triad.
+You did.
+And you prevailed.
+This... this is just another battle.
+If you’re not ready to fight it—” he sighs.
+“Then maybe I was wrong about you after all.”
+With that, he turns, producing the scroll from his robes.
+A soft wind kicks up around him as the magic flares.
+“If I’m right about the worms, this won’t be the last time we face something like this.
+Be ready.”
+Then, with a shimmer of air and arcane light, he vanishes.**

 ## The Lizardfolk
 There are thirty lizardfolk besieging Blackwall Keep, split into six groups.
 Four of these groups consist of five [[Lizardfolk Warrior|Lizardfolk Warrior's]].
 The fifth and sixth groups each consist of four common lizardfolk and a special character (EL 6 for each of these last two groups).
 One of these special characters is a 4th-level warrior named Kushak, and the other is a 3rd-level druid named Shesht.
 Kushak is the leader of this attack, reporting directly to the aggressive and vengeful king of the tribe who is under the claw of Ilthane the black dragon.
 Kushak looks the same as the other lizardfolk present except he carries a metal shield rather than one made of wood or shell.
 The shaman, Shesht, is somewhat lazy and believes following the lizard king is the easiest way to power and comfort in the tribe.